 - 5.4.1 The governing board will approve this policy at each review, and hold the head teacher to account for its implementation. - 5.4.2 The governing board will appoint a lead governor to monitor the effectiveness of this policy in conjunction with the full governing board.
-The DSL cannot also be the lead governor with responsibility for child protection. - 5.4.3 In the event that an allegation of abuse is made against the head teacher, the chair of governors will act as the 'case manager'.
+Staff governors cannot be the lead governor with responsibility for safeguarding and child protection. - 5.4.3 In the event that safeguarding concerns or an allegation of abuse is made against the head teacher, the chair of governors will act as the 'case manager'.
 See also 10.2 - 5.4.4 The governing board, along with the school's senior leadership team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE.
-Otley The Whartons Primary School use the following alternative or off-site providers and have written evidence of safeguarding arrangements: - Junior Jam - Inspiration Tree - Prince Henry's Grammar School PE sessions and Swimming

-5.4.5 The governing board will supply information as requested by the LSCP.
+The Whartons Primary school have used the following alternative or off-site providers and have written evidence of safeguarding arrangements: - TRUST - 5.4.5 The governing board will supply information as requested by the LSCP and the Local Authority Education Safeguarding Team.